mhasse1/rcforge/docs/redesign-v030.md

    - Support diverse use cases
 5. **Space conservation**
    * Documentation will be primarily online (cuts storage by 75%)
+6. **Shell Compatibility**
+   * Core system requires Bash 4.0+ for implementation
+   * End user experience treats Bash and Zsh as equal first-class citizens
+   * RC scripts can be shell-specific or shared across shells
+   * All system scripts use `#!/usr/bin/env bash` for cross-platform compatibility

 ## Target Audience